Party of power

 The term "party of power" refers to a political party that has a close relationship with the executive branch of government such that the party appears to function as an extension of the executive rather than as an autonomous political organization.
 The concept resembles that of a cartel party.
 In a presidential republic, the party of power typically forms a legislative block that backs the executive.
 The concept has been commonly applied to post-Soviet political parties.
 Claims have been made that United Russia, the New Azerbaijan Party, Kazakhstan's Amanat, the People's Democratic Party of Tajikistan, the Democratic Party of Turkmenistan and Georgian Dream (from 2013) are parties of power.
 Parties that have been considered as parties of power in the past include the Union of Citizens of Georgia (until 2003), the Georgia's United National Movement (until 2013) and the Republican Party of Armenia (until 2018).

-Parties of power are typically described as having a hierarchical top-down structure, being centralised, organised in clientelistic networks, lacking a defined or coherent ideology and playing a subordinate role towards the bureaucracy.
+Parties of power typically have a hierarchical top-down structure, being centralised, organised in clientelistic networks, lacking a defined or coherent ideology and playing a subordinate role towards the bureaucracy.
 They have been created by the state as a method to assist in the political interests of the executive branch but while also being reliant on the state to manipulate election outcomes.

 The use of the concept and of the term "party of power" has been criticized, including by those who claim that, strictly speaking, United Russia and Amanat do not possess or exercise power themselves.
 It is not the parties that make decisions and policies in the last resort.
 The term "parties of power" may therefore be regarded as misleading.

 Russian parties of power

-In the Russian language, the term "party of power" is used to describe the party which advocates the current head of state, the party which belongs to/is controlled by the current government or the party established by the current highest official in the state.
-The terms "ruling party" and "party of power" can be considered as antonyms, because a party of power will be established after a presidential election to support the winner and not the reverse.
-The party has the same ideology as the president or prime minister.
-A party which supports the current president without difficulty wins parliamentary elections.
-After the party leader loses a presidential election, a party of power without coherent ideology, as a rule, ceases to exist.